Open-NET-Libraries/Open.Text/README.md

 Extensions for:

 * `.Trim(char)` and `.Trim(ReadOnlySpan<char>)`.
-* finding and pivoting from sequences.
+* finding and pivoting from sequences without allocation.

 ---